University of Warsaw European Research Council Grants

 Prof. Stefan Dziembowski, Faculty of Mathematics, Informatics and Mechanics

-2020 – Advanced Grant, 2.4 mln euro, project: Smart-Contract Protocols: Theory for Applications
+2020 – Advanced Grant, project: Smart-Contract Protocols: Theory for Applications

 The University of Warsaw participated also in 2 projects financed by the ERC as an institutional partner: